TEAMMATES/teammates/devdocs/troubleshooting-guide.md

 6. **Check for compilation errors**

     Markers tab should have 0 errors.
+Warnings are generally fine to be ignored.

     ![setup-checklist-5.png](images/setup-checklist-5.png)